patchfx/patchfx.github.io/_posts/2020-05-22-creating-a-ruby-gem-with-rust.markdown

 ```

 The above function, is public (`pub`) and accessible externally (`extern`).
-It has no return type, but simply useis `println!` to write a string to our
+It has no return type, but simply uses `println!` to write a string to our
 output.

 # Let's build the Rust library